micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/index.md

 This tutorial is an entry point for using micro-ROS in one of the supported RTOS: Nuttx, FreeRTOS, or Zephyr.
 The target hardware for this tutorial is the **[Olimex STM32-E407](https://www.olimex.com/Products/ARM/ST/STM32-E407/open-source-hardware)** evaluation board.

+First of all, make sure that you have a **ROS 2** environment and the **micro-ROS build system** installed in the computer.
+If not, please check  [**First micro-ROS application on Linux**](../first_application_linux/) tutorial in order to learn how to start with micro-ROS.

+The build system's workflow in the case of embedded systems is a four-step procedure:

+* **Create step:** downloads all required code repositories and cross-compilation toolchains for the specific hardware platform.
+Among these repositories, it will also download a collection of ready to use micro-ROS apps.
+* **Configure step:** user can select in this step which app is going to be crosscompiled by the toolchain.
+Some other options, such as transport, agent address or port will be also selected in this step.
+* **Build step:** here is where cross-compilation takes place and platform-specific binaries are generated.
+* **Flash step:** generated binaries are flashed onto hardware platform memory so micro-ROS app can be executed.

+Further information about micro-ROS build system can be found [here](https://github.com/micro-ROS/micro-ros-build/tree/dashing/micro_ros_setup)

 ## Required hardware

 The following hardware will be used: